EoralMilk/FaceAddonFramework/README.md

 - The face type def can be looks like this
 - If you not set 'requireHeadTypes'. this FaceTypeDef can be apply to any headtypes.
+- The 'requireHeadTypes' here is used to restrict Comps from deciding if a FaceTypeDef can be selected at random (the current Pawn will use a HeadTypeDef, If a FaceTypeDef has content in requireFaceType and not contains the HeadTypeDef that pawn is using, then it will not be randomly selected.)
 ```xml
 	<FaceAddon.FaceTypeDef>
 		<defName>Kurin_FaceType1</defName>